Ravikisha/PythonCentralHub/src/content/docs/tutorials/Python OOPS/Class.md

 In the above example, we have printed the docstring of the `Person` class.
 We have used the `help()` function to print the docstring of the `Person` class.
 :::

+## Conclusion
+In this tutorial, you learned about class in Python.
+You learned how to create a class in Python.
+You learned how to create an object of a class in Python.
+You learned about instance variables and class variables.
+You learned about class attributes.
+You also learned how to read the docstring of a class.
+Now you can create a class and object in Python.
+You can also create instance variables and class variables in Python.
+You can also read the docstring of a class in Python.
+For more information, visit the [Python Classes and Objects](https://docs.python.org/3/tutorial/classes.html) documentation page.
+For more tutorials, visit our Python Central Hub.